 Promotion on purchased World of Hyatt points

-Through Thursday, January 19, 2023, World of Hyatt is offering a 25% discount on purchased points.
-You can unlock the discount as long as you purchase at least 5,000 points in one transaction.
+Between May 14 and July 27, 2026, World of Hyatt is offering a 20% bonus on purchased points.
+You can unlock this offer as long as you purchase at least 3,000 points in one transaction.

 How much does it cost to buy World of Hyatt points?

-Ordinarily, when Hyatt offers a promotion on purchased points, the program offers either a 25-30% bonus or a 25-30% discount.
-The 25% discount offer is roughly average as far as promotions we see from World of Hyatt.
+Ordinarily, when Hyatt has a promotion on purchased points, the program offers either a 20-30% bonus or a 20-30% discount.
+So this is at the very low end of that scale, though some bonus is better than no bonus!

 How many World of Hyatt points can you buy?

-World of Hyatt ordinarily lets you buy up to 55,000 points per account per calendar year, before any bonuses.
-However, during this offer, the cap has been doubled, to 110,000 points.
+World of Hyatt ordinarily lets members buy up to 55,000 points per account per calendar year, before any bonuses.

 While World of Hyatt limits how many points you can buy per year, the program also lets you combine points across accounts for the purposes of redemptions, which could be a good deal.
 There are two major restrictions to be aware of: